Last Updated on 13 October, 2020 by Samuelsson

 Below you see an image of a chart with RSI applied to it, where oversold and overbought levels are arrow marked.

 In both cases, the markets often tend to react by a trend reversal to correct the prices.
-In the case of an overbought condition, the markets prices will make a downward reversal trend while in the oversold condition, the market prices will have an upward reversal trend.
+In the case of an overbought condition, the market prices will make a downward reversal trend while in the oversold condition, the market prices will have an upward reversal trend.
 It is this tendency of some markets that are taken advantage of in mean reversion trading.

 Using the RSI in Swing Trading